-WGS shall apply every effort to ensure that the Woosmap Platform and Console are normally accessible 24 hours-a-day and 7 days-a-week, except for maintenance periods, force majeure events or any other even that is beyond the control of WGS.
+WGS uses every possible means to ensure that the Woosmap Platform and the Console are normally accessible 24 hours a day, 7 days a week, except for maintenance, force majeure or other events beyond WGS’s control.

-No provision of the Agreement may be construed as placing WGS under an “obligation de résultat” (as defined under French law), with respect to the quality of the Services and/or the operation of the Woosmap Platform, notably their availability and standard of performance.
+Nothing in the Agreement shall be construed as imposing on WGS a performance obligation with respect to the quality of the Services and/or the operation of the Woosmap Platform, including their availability and performance.

-The only “obligations of résultat” undertaken by WGS pursuant to the Agreement are set out in the “Service Level Agreement” (“SLA”) described in the Technical Schedule, applicable to the Woosmap Platform only.
-It is expressly agreed that this SLA shall not apply for as long as the Services are provided gratuitously by WGS to the CLIENT.
+The only performance obligations subscribed by WGS under the Agreement are set out in the “Service Level Agreement” (or “SLA”), described in the Technical Annex, for the Woosmap Platform only.
+It is expressly agreed that the SLA will not be applicable as long as WGS provides the Services to Client free of charge.

-WGS shall not be held liable for the Console failing to operate, impossibility to gain access thereto or malfunctions of the Console that are due to unsuitable equipment, malfunctions of the services of the CLIENT’s internet provider or those of the internet.
-The same shall apply for any other reason external to WGS.
+WGS cannot be held responsible for the non-functioning of, lack of access to, or malfunctions of the Console attributable to Client’s inappropriate equipment, malfunctions of the services of Client’s internet service provider or those of the Internet User.
+The same applies to all other reasons outside WGS’s control.

-WGS does not warrant that the Console shall operate without disruption or error.
+WGS does not guarantee that the Console will operate without interruption or error.

-The following are deemed confidential: any information, data, documents of any kind communicated by one party to the other for the purposes of the Agreement, verbally, in writing or in electronic form, and including, without restriction, any design, industrial strategy, marketing plan, minutes of a meeting, memorandum, analysis, model, drawing, prototype, sample, improvement, perfection, development, methodology and know-how, irrespective of whether or not such information is capable of protection as intellectual property.
+The following are deemed confidential: all information, data, documents of any kind communicated by one of the parties to the other for the purposes of the Agreement, in oral, written or electronic form and including, without restriction, any concept, industrial strategy, marketing plan, meeting report, memorandum, analysis, mock-up, drawing, prototype, sample, model, improvement, refinement, development, methodology, know-how, whether or not such information can be protected as intellectual property.

-that is already, or will be at the time of its disclosure, in the public domain and therefore is or will be accessible on a non-confidential basis, without one party providing it to the other;
+- that is already or will be at the time of disclosure, in the public domain and that as such is or will become accessible on a non-confidential basis, without one of the parties providing it to the other; or

-that must be disclosed to public or judicial authorities by virtue of a court decision, investigative proceedings, an inquiry or any applicable law or regulations, after, and in so far as legally possible, given prior warning to the other party and after having applied every effort to restrict the scope of the disclosure.
+- that must be disclosed to public or judicial authorities pursuant to a court order, investigative procedure, investigation or any applicable law or regulation, after, as far as legally possible, having first notified the other party and made its best efforts to limit the scope of the disclosure.

 19.2 – Regime